Ashonko/blog.markcite.com/content/blog/tutorials/how-to-download-slideshare-as-ppt.md

 - Paste the copied link in the input box and click on the **Download In PPT** button.
 - Within a minute, your file will be generated and once completed, the PPT file will start downloading automatically.

-That's all.
-This is a very simple and easy to follow procedure and now you can download any presentation for SlideShare and start working on them.
+That's it.
+This is a very simple and straightforward procedure, and you can now download any SlideShare presentation and begin working on it.